kyleskin/lrthw_exercises/chapter_6/Readme.md

 >Find all the places where a string is put inside a string.
 There are four places.

-See ex6.rb lines: 6, 12, 20, 22, 27.
+See ex6.rb lines: 12 (two places on this line), 20, 22.

 >Are you sure there are only four places?
 How do you know?
 Maybe I like lying.

-There are 6 instances of interpolation
+There are 6 instances of interpolation, but only 4 of them are of a string into another string.
+One is an integer and another is a boolean.

 >Explain why adding the two strings w and e with + makes a longer string.